Takeru Segawa: Takeru vs. Petchdam

 Takeru was scheduled to fight Adam Bouarourou at K-1: K’Festa 3.
 The fight was scheduled as a double title fight, with both Takeru's K-1 and Bouarourou's ISKA title being on the line.
-The fight was later cancelled, as the Japanese government imposed travel restrictions to stop the spread of COVID-19, from March 31st to April 30th.
+The fight was later cancelled, as the Japanese government imposed travel restrictions to stop the spread of COVID-19, from March 31 to April 30.
 Accordingly, Takeru was rescheduled to fight the former BBTV Featherweight champion Petchdam Petchkiatpetch, who took the fight on a four days notice.
 Takeru dominated the bout, managing to knock his opponent down with a right straight near the end of the first round.
 Takeru continued to pressure as the fight resumed, knocking Petchdam out with a right hook, 49 seconds into the second round.

 Takeru vs. Pettas

 Takeru was scheduled to fight the reigning Krush Super Featherweight champion Leona Pettas at K-1 World GP 2020 in Fukuoka.
 Due to his stature, being 10 cm taller than Takeru, and his impressive nine fight winning streak, Pettas was considered to be the toughest challenge in Takeru's recent career.
-At the time of the bouts scheduling, Takeru was considered the #1 and Pettas the #3 ranked kickboxer in the world under 60kg.
+At the time of the bouts scheduling, Takeru was considered the #1 and Pettas the #3 ranked kickboxer in the world under 60 kg.
 Prior to his title defense, Takeru fought an exhibition match with Kizaemon Saiga, which ended in a pre-determined draw.
 On October 9, 2020, it was revealed that the fight was postponed, as Takeru had suffered a fracture in his left hand during training, which would require surgery.

 The fight was rescheduled for January 24, 2021.
 However, on January 7, 2021, the Japanese government declared a state of emergency due to the COVID-19 pandemic, which forced K-1 to postpone the fight.
 The fight was rescheduled for K-1: K’Festa 4.
 The fight was postponed for the third time, as another state of emergency was declared due to the COVID-19 pandemic.
 The fight was rescheduled for K-1 World GP 2021: K’Festa 4 Day.2.
-The fourth time that the bout was scheduled, Takeru and Pettas were considered the #1 and #2 kickboxers in the world under 60kg, respectively.
+The fourth time that the bout was scheduled, Takeru and Pettas were considered the #1 and #2 kickboxers in the world under 60 kg, respectively.

 The fight started out evenly, with Pettas utilizing his reach advantage to score points from the outside, while Takeru attempted to cut off the ring and pressure.
 Half-way through the first round, Takeru landed an inadvertent groin strike, which resulted in a break.
 After the break, Takeru proved more successful, managing to knock Pettas down with a left hook near the end of the round.
 His pressure intensified in the second round, and he scored a knockout with a combination of punches 70 seconds into the round.

 Takeru later revealed he had come into the fight without allowing his hand to fully heal, and had re-injured his hand during the fight.